mvolkmann/blog/src/smalltalk/11-blocks.md

 Blocks take zero or more positional arguments, which is something methods cannot do.
-Argument names appear at the beginning of a block and each name is preceded by a colon.
+Parameter names appear at the beginning of a block and each name is preceded by a colon.
+(This syntax was most likely chosen to simplify parsing because it enables determining whether a block has any parameters without backtracking.)
-The argument list is separated from the expressions by a vertical bar.
+The parameter list is separated from the expressions by a vertical bar.

-Blocks can be saved in variables, passed as arguments to methods and other blocks, and can be evaluated multiple times.
+Blocks can be saved in variables, passed as arguments to methods and other blocks, returned from methods and other blocks, and can be evaluated multiple times.
 For example:

 ```smalltalk